 - Increases provider appetite for change and desire to avoid poor patient outcomes

-- The model provides clarity about the alternatives to aggressive care
+- Provides clarity about the alternatives to aggressive care

 PATH represents a full systems solution to the challenge of frailty:

-- Achieving more with less: PATH meets the IHI Triple Aim Criteria.
+- Achieving more with less: PATH meets the Institute for Healthcare Improvement (IHI) Triple Aim Criteria.
 Application of the program improves clinical outcomes and the patient/caregiver experience, while significantly reducing per capita costs.
-PATH can often be implemented without the addition of net new resources.
+PATH can often be implemented without the addition of net new human resources.